-Body of Text is a learning and research project funded by a Discovery Grant from the Pew Center for Arts And Heritage.
+Body of Text is a research project funded by a Discovery Grant from the Pew Center for Arts And Heritage.
 The project was conceived to move us towards a new method of working with its ensemble, one driven by the intersection and overlap of verbal and physical meaning.
 This project focused on research time for us to think about formal approaches to language in performance and build a bank of shared knowledge among the company of dancers.
-We envision this process leading to a new ways of working and to the start of layered dance-based work in which multiple narrative threads are poetically woven together — harmonizing, contrasting, colliding, and co-existing to form new meta-narratives.
+We envisioned this process leading to new ways of working and to the start of layered dance-based work in which multiple narrative threads are poetically woven together — harmonizing, contrasting, colliding, and co-existing to form new meta-narratives.

 Ellen Chenoweth was an integral part of the project, collecting reflections from participants at several points throughout the process.
 Click HERE for her writings which combine those reflections with her own observations.

 We began working with oral historian Suzanne Snider.
 Suzanne instructed the dancers methods of conducting interviews, and the philosophy of oral history work so that they could weave aspects of this practice into the research.
 Suzanne then familiarized the dancers with the theoretical underpinnings of the work as well as methodology, to support their exploration in terms of interviewing but also in terms of making connections between different forms of narrative.
 We discussed ideas from the field such as “reciprocity,” “shared authority,” and “collective memory,” while also focusing on ways to put an interviewee at ease.
 Karinne was also present for this workshop.
 Photos taken at The Whole Shebang by Stephen Metzger.

 Oral History interview training with Suzanne Snider